 Can I operate in Strathcona County without an inspection?

 No. All food trucks are required to have an inspection from Fire Prevention, Planning and Development and AHS to operate within Strathcona County.
-Failure to have the appropriate inspections may result in the inability to operate within Strathcona County including private parking lots and other special events.
+Failure to have the appropriate inspections will result in the inability to operate within Strathcona County including private parking lots and other special events and you will be required to leave the premises.

 What if I can’t attend the food truck rodeo?

-What if I had an inspection done by the City of Edmonton this year?
+What if I had an inspection done by another accredited agency this year?

 Fire prevention and investigation